• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Power BI

 Power BI has real-time data access and some pretty handy drag-and-drop features.
-The whole tool is built to speed up time to visualizations, and it gives even the most novice users access to powerful data analytics and discovery without a whole lot of prior knowledge and experience.
+The whole tool is built to speed up time to visualizations, and it gives even the most novice users access to powerful data analytics and discovery without much prior knowledge and experience.

-Real-time data access means that teams can react instantly to business changes fed to Power BI from the CRM, project management, sales, and financial tools.
-Considering live data access is where most SaaS products and especially most dashboard products are moving toward, Power BI certainly has the leg up here.
+Real-time data access means teams can react instantly to business changes fed to Power BI from the CRM, project management, sales, and financial tools.
+Considering that most SaaS products, especially dashboard products, are moving toward live data access, Power BI certainly has the leg up here.

 Tableau

-Tableau’s features are just as powerful, but some of them are a little less intuitive, being hidden behind menus.
-Use the dashboards and reports to forecast revenue based on past customer behavior, and employ calculations to transform existing data based on your requirements.
+Tableau’s features are just as powerful.
+However, since some are hidden behind various menus, the platform is slightly less intuitive overall.
+Use the dashboards and reports to forecast revenue based on past customer behavior and employ calculations to transform existing data based on your requirements.
 Tableau gives you live query capabilities and extracts, which is particularly helpful for data analysts who are used to stopping all work for the query process.

-Power BI vs. Tableau: Other BI and productivity features
+Tableau vs. Power BI: Other BI and productivity features

 Power BI

-Power BI has native apps so you can access data from anywhere, alerts about changes.
-You can also use the publish to web feature that lets you add your visualizations directly to your blog or website.
-And don’t worry if the tool doesn’t make sense at first: there’s extensive online support with guided learning and documentation including the Power BI YouTube channel, webinars.
+Power BI has native apps that allow users to access data from anywhere and receive alerts about changes.
+You can also use the “publish to web” feature to add visualizations to your blog or website directly.
+And don’t worry if the tool doesn’t make sense at first: there’s extensive online support with guided learning and documentation, including the Power BI YouTube channel webinars.

 One of the coolest features included in Power BI is the natural language query tool.
-This is like Google for your data.
-You can literally ask questions of the data like “how much do we invest in each customer?” or “where do our highest value customers live” and the natural language query tool will find answers to the questions.
+This tool is like Google for your data.
+You can ask questions about the data, like “How much do we invest in each customer?” or “Where do our highest-value customers live?”
+The tool will find answers to the questions.

 Tableau

-Tableau also has extensive support tools that teach you everything from the basics of setting up the software through initial data analysis.
+Tableau also has extensive support tools that teach you everything from setting up the software to initial data analysis.
 You can access and manipulate data via the mobile app, and whole teams can collaborate around shared dashboards.
-Tableau doesn’t have a natural language query, but when the company was acquired by Salesforce, the tool integrated the Einstein AI for data discovery.
+Tableau doesn’t have a natural language query, but when Salesforce acquired the company, the tool integrated the Einstein AI for data discovery.

 Power BI vs. Tableau: Latest upgrades